 The TodoMVC project, http://todomvc.com, is a website that focuses on creating a simple, single page, to-do application, which is written using each of the proven JavaScript MVC frameworks-there's even one written in vanilla JavaScript!
+So the easiest way to jump into a framework would be to have a look at its TodoMVC code sample.

 Definitely spend some time checking out the website and digging into each of the featured frameworks.
-You can get a really good feel for the different frameworks by seeing the same code written in completely different ways.
-No two are identical, and ultimately, it's up to you to evaluate and figure out which you prefer and why.
+You can get a really good feel of the different frameworks by seeing the same code written in completely different ways; no two are identical, and ultimately, it's up to you to evaluate and figure out which you prefer and why.